fbpx

 2. May decrease transit time but they aren’t meant to cause a bowel movement like a laxative would (see below for more on that aspect).

 Prokinetics can work on the upper GI tract, or the whole digestive system.
-They are particularly helpful for symptoms where motility isn’t effective and things are either moving back upwards, or stagnating.
+These agents are particularly helpful for symptoms where motility isn’t effective and things are either moving back upwards, or stagnating.

 You could be experiencing upward movement of air (frequent burping), nausea or acid reflux (where stomach acid burns the oesophagus).
 Prokinetics may be helpful for promoting stomach emptying and upper gastrointestinal symptoms

-You can also use prokinetics for symptoms like:
+You can also use prokinetic agents for symptoms like:

 • Feeling very full / Stomach not emptying quickly